Bungong Jeumpa: Background

 Indonesian Stamp of 1993, featuring the Jeumpa flower of Aceh.

 The champak flower is native to Aceh where it can be commonly found, it's highly respected in Acehnese culture.
 Used as a symbol of beauty, it's often seen in rituals or used as ornaments.
 Due to its influence in Acehnese culture, the champak flower has become the floral emblem of Aceh.

 Bungong Jeumpa is thought to originate from the Jeumpa Kingdom from the 7th century.
 The authorship of Bungong Jeumpa is highly contested, while some sources claim Ibrahim Abduh to be the author, native Acehnese musicians argued that Bungong Jeumpa has no true authorship as a folk song or that the author is unknown.

 Description

 Bungong Jeumpa's lyrics describes the beauty of the champak flower, from its appearance to its smell.
 It often accompanies a traditional dance of the same name.

 Renditions

-The first known rendition of Bungong Jeumpa is from 1980 by Vivi Sumanti in her album "My Nusantara, Your Nusantara" (Nusantaraku, Nusantaramu).
+The first known rendition of Bungong Jeumpa is from a qasidah album "Acehnese Nasheed.
+Arabian Style Acehnese Songs" (Nasyid Aceh.
+Lagu-Lagu Irama Padang Pasir Berbahasa Aceh).
+Another old rendition is from 1980 by Vivi Sumanti in her album "My Nusantara, Your Nusantara" (Nusantaraku, Nusantaramu).
 The album contains several renditions of Indonesian folk songs including Bungong Jeumpa.